 As a follow-up to our story, I wanted to share what I’ve learned since Baylor’s autism diagnosis 2 years ago.

 The school he attends completed an ‘educational diagnosis’ on him when he was in Kindergarten.
 They did this because we didn’t have a medical diagnosis from our psychologist at the time.
 They were trying to get him the resources he needed from an IEP perspective.
 To our surprise, his teacher scored him significantly autistic in several categories on the educational paperwork.
-Chris and I were confused and scared.
+Chris and I were confused.
 We didn’t think he was significantly autistic.

 We took those test results to the psychologist and based on that data, and the data she gathered on her own, she agreed to give Baylor a mild autism diagnosis.
 That day, as I drove back to work, thinking of the ranges of diagnosis’s…. not knowing which one was most accurate… I just sobbed and didn’t know what I should do next.